azerion/phaser-super-storage/README.md

 Phaser Super Storage
 ====================
-A cross platform pluggable storage plugin for Phaser.
+A cross platform pluggable storage plugin for Phaser V3.
+Te original for v2 is still available both here and on npm, but won't receive any feature updates anymore.

 Key features:
  - Cross browser support